 5. You must learn to assume responsibility for the circumstances of your life without any accompanying guilt.
 The circumstances of your life aren’t the way they are because of karmic debt or because you’re being punished.
 The circumstances of your life, including your health, are yours.
 Somehow they showed up in your life, so just assume that you participated in all of it.
 (4.65.1)

-Comment: In other words, you are where you are in life because of decisions you made and no one else… Take responsibility for your life!
+Comment: In other words, you are where you are in life because of the decisions you made and no one else… Take responsibility for your life!

 6. Self-importance is man’s greatest enemy.
 What weakens him is feeling offended by the deeds and misdeeds of his fellow man.
 Self-importance requires that one spend most of one’s life offended by something or someone.”
 Ego is simply an idea of who you are that you carry around with you.
 This idea of who you think you are will persistently erode any possibility you have of connecting to intention.
 (4.82.1,3)